lacker/cardkit/README.md

 `npm start` runs the client locally at localhost:8080 (or you can use /webpack_dev_server/ if you prefer)

-`./runserver` runs the server locally at localhost:8080
+`./runserver` runs the server locally at localhost:9090

-Note: To test locally, open two browser windows pointing at localhost:8080

 Note: To test locally, open two browser windows pointing at localhost:8080